-headspace Katherine is a free and confidential service for eligible young people aged between 12 and 25 presenting with mild to moderate mental health concerns. headspace Katherine provides assistance in 4 key areas: Mental Health, Physical and Sexual Health, Alcohol and Other Drugs (AOD) and Vocational Support.
+headspace Katherine is a free and confidential service for eligible young people aged between 12 and 25 who need support with their mental health and wellbeing. headspace Katherine provides assistance in 4 key areas: Mental Health, Physical and Sexual Health, Alcohol and Other Drugs (AOD) and Vocational Support.

 We provide flexible and responsive services to young people at our headspace Katherine hub or via our mobile outreach service to surrounding communities within the Katherine region.

 - Monday: 9:00am - 5:00pm